sfDesat/Celest/README.md

-## NOTICE - New Developer
+### ⚠️ Platform notice ⚠️
-A new member has been added onto the development team, **Tolian**.
-He will take over development and all questions should be towards him.
+This mod is available on a [different platform](https://www.curseforge.com/lethal-company/mods/celestial-tint).
+This platform will get priority over Thunderstore.
+This means that the Thunderstore version of this mod will receive less frequent updates.
+Thunderstore will remain supported, but wont be a priority.

-# Celest Status Report
+# Celest Status Report 🍁
 ![Screenshot_1](https://raw.githubusercontent.com/sfDesat/Celest/main/Screenshots/2.jpg "Abandoned Factory")
 _The Abandoned Factory (photo taken by Drone-4)_